TulsaToken/DocumentWhitePaper/WP_Gen2_TLA_baseETH.md

 Like Bitcoin, these services don't require anyone's permission to use, and can be accessed around the world.
 Trading and lending arrangements are overseen by so-called smart contracts, which serve to enforce whatever deal—perhaps a 6 month loan at 5% interest—two parties have struck on the platform.

+this White paper are mean to be Transparent from under Project to the system project, with Beta to Main-Net, simple and usable to do on this project, the PRO, Gen contract, with the standard pro method from Solidity to other code that able to work with this open-source project.

 Tulsa, TLA, Pro.
 Gen. 2020, V.T Binance